node-red/node-red-nodes/storage/mongodb/README.md

 *Update* will modify an existing object or objects.
 The query to select objects to update uses **msg.query** and the update to the element uses **msg.payload**.
-Update can add a object if it does not exist or update multiple objects.
+Update can add an object if it does not exist or update multiple objects.

 *Remove* will remove objects that match the query passed in on **msg.payload**.
 A blank query will delete *all of the objects* in the collection.